ReactiveBayes/Rocket.jl/docs/src/subjects/about.md

 ```

-Since a Subject is an actor, this also means you may provide a Subject as the argument to the subscribe of any Observable, like the example below shows:
+Since a Subject is an actor, this also means you may provide a Subject as the argument to the subscribe of any Observable:

 ```julia
 using Rx